Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-03-project.markdown

 To make things simple, lets set our default version of node so that we don't have to keep telling nvm which version to use.
 We should have done this when we installed nvm, and I've updated that post to include this step.

 {% highlight bash %}
-$ nvm use 0.10
+$ nvm use 0.12.5
-$ nvm alias default v0.10.35
+$ nvm alias default v0.12.3
 {% endhighlight %}

 Once that's done, we're going to install the tools we'll need.

 {% highlight bash %}
-$ npm install -g generator-aspnet gulp nodemon bower
+$ npm install -g yo generator-aspnet gulp nodemon bower
 {% endhighlight %}

 When this completes, you'll have Yeoman and Gulp installed.
 We've talked about Yeoman, but we'll get to Gulp, nodemon, and Bower later.